superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Back in 2011, Marc Andreessen told us “Software is eating the world.”
 Now, more than a decade later, there’s a new guest at the table, and “**AI is eating software**.”
 More products and processes, including the creation of software itself, are being powered by advanced Machine Learning.

 But Machine Learning shouldn't just ingest and create haphazardly.
-To build a good ML-powered system, you have to overcome two common problems: **organize** your data in a way that lets you quickly retrieve relevant information, and, relatedly, **represent** your data in a way that makes it easy to feed into your ML models.
+To build a good ML-powered system, you have to overcome two common problems: **organizing** your data in a way that lets you quickly retrieve relevant information, and, relatedly, **representing** your data in a way that makes it easy to feed into your ML models.

 <img src=assets/building_blocks/vector_compute/bb2-1.png alt="Meme" data-size="100" />